 What else do you control?
 What pieces could you start working to “fix”?
 Here’s where you engage everything you’ve ever learned about problem-solving because that’s exactly what you’re doing.
 You are looking for unseen solutions, ways you can influence an outcome in your favor.

 3. Start executing your action items.

 The faster you begin working on the pieces you’ve identified as being in your control, the quicker momentum can shift suddenly in your favor.
 Your focus is soon absorbed with taking the actions you control, and without even realizing it, the magical element of this sequence kicks in… you begin to let go of everything outside your control.
 When this happens, stress and anxiety fade and are replaced with thoughts and actions pointed in the direction of your desired outcome, thereby creating them.

 When you use this three-step process it can immediately calm anxiety and shift how you physically and mentally feel.
 This alone gives you power and control you would have otherwise not engaged.
 The more you do this, the quicker long-term results will follow.
 Remember that the work you do today to gain control, also has a delayed reaction, meaning you will see the benefits of your action and focus down the road."

-Now, lets use those three steps to help protect our mental health as it relates to the current client of fear and uncertainty around the war happening in Ukraine.
+Now, let's use those three steps to help protect our mental health as it relates to the current climate of fear and uncertainty in our world today.